 Loan and credit card payment holidays

-If you have a credit card or loan, you should be able to ask your lender for a three month payment holiday.
+If you have a credit card or loan, you should be able to ask your lender for a payment holiday of up to six months..

 If you don’t think you’re going to be able to afford to pay your energy bills over the next few months, contact your energy provider and see if they can defer your payments temporarily.